On-Prem Troubleshooting Guide

 --tls \

---tlsCertificateKeyFile $installation_path/certificates/$analytics_internal_domain/shared-client-combo-cert-key.pem \
+--tlsCertificateKeyFile "$installation_path/certificates/$analytics_internal_domain/shared-client-combo-cert-key.pem" \

 --authenticationMechanism MONGODB-X509 \